cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/httpd.rst

     Serve HTTP over SSL (https).
 All data to and from **httpd** is encrypted using the Secure Sockets Layer.

+.. option:: -P

+    Tell **httpd** to expect a PROXY protocol header from the sender.

 .. option:: -p  ssf